Drywall Nail and Screw Pop Repair Services in St. Albert, AB

 Fastener Pop Repair and Restoration

 Professional fastener pop repair extends beyond simple patching to address underlying causes.
-Our team examines the framing condition, moisture levels, and installation quality to prevent recurring issues.
+Our team examines the framing condition, moisture levels, and placement quality to prevent recurring issues.

 We replace inadequate drywall fasteners with appropriate alternatives based on your specific situation.
 This might involve switching from nails to screws or using longer fasteners for better penetration.